TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 The playing sequence will also follow this order – meaning that once the first player draws and discards a tile, the second player will go next.

-What are the rules of mahjong?
+What are the Singapore mahjong rules?

 Being the dealer comes with its advantages, as they will have 14 tiles at the start.
 They will start the game by discarding 1 tile, without drawing from the common row.
 Player 2 will continue by drawing a new tile, then discarding 1 to close his turn.
+An important thing to remember is that, though the playing sequence is counterclockwise, you draw tiles from the common row clockwise.

-The main objective here is to assemble a winning hand, and the 3 most common combinations you can form in a hand are: chi, where it is a sequence of 3 same suited tiles; pong, where it is 3 of the same tiles; and gang, where it is 4 of the same tiles.
+The main objective here is to assemble a winning hand, and the 3 most common combinations you can form in a hand are: chi, where it is a sequence of 3 same-suited tiles; pong, where it is 3 of the same tiles; and gang, where it is 4 of the same tiles.

 But forming these combinations is not as easy as it seems.
 While you have both options of either drawing your preferred tiles from the common row or taking an opponent’s discarded tile, there are exceptions to note.
 Those forming a chi combination will only be able to take a discarded tile from the player before you.
-For pong and gang, you are free to take from anyone.
+For pong and gang, you are free to take the matching tile from anyone.

 If you have taken a tile from another player to complete your combination, you will have to display your finished set in your “garden” as proof.
 That being said, if you achieve a combination by drawing from the common rows, you are not required to show your set.
+However, if you have a pong in your “garden”, you cannot upgrade it to a gang if someone discards the tile – you would need to draw it yourself.

 How do you win a mahjong game?